w212444150/ComputerVision_MidTermProjectProposal/README.md

 # ComputerVision_MidTermProjectProposal
+THEFT PREVENTION using a Computer Vision Solution

-[Project Name] Team: Khalida Bestani, Malcolm Richardson, R. Brandon Thompson
+Team: Khalida Bestani, Malcolm Richardson, R. Brandon Thompson

 This repository contains a project proposal to a real world solution.